-On argument before me, I asked what motive Conley would have to make such a suggestion and the only reason given was that someone may have made him the suggestion because Jews were circumcised.
+On argument before me, I asked what make Conley would make have to make such a suggestion and the only reason given was that some one may have made kin him the suggestion because Jews were circumcised.

-Conley in his evidence shows himself amenable to suggestion.
+Conley in his evidence shows himself amendable to suggestion.
 He says, "if you tell a story, you know you have got to change it.
 A lie won't work and you know you have got to tell the whole truth".